 Students learn and practice environmental sustainability initiatives within a community context, and develop leadership skills and knowledge that they can take into their future communities.
 Our focus on regional food systems lets us take an in-depth look at social entrepreneurship and the sustainability of people, planet, profits, and place.

 Northland believes in the importance of local self-reliance to help create thriving rural communities and a strong, stable campus.
 By increasing our capacity to be self-reliant, we foster a thriving economy that grows prosperity equitably, builds deeper community connections, and enhances the health and wellbeing of our entire region.

 Reducing energy consumption and increasing renewable energy use, along with meeting our food needs locally, are important components of local self-reliance.
 Northland uses the FSC for student leadership initiatives, classes, and outreach education workshops that pertain to these concepts of developing sustainable local food systems in our northern climate.
 Our hope is that the FSC serves as a model for other communities that are challenged by rural location, growing seasons, or food sovereignty.

 Access to Healthy Food

-The Food Systems Center will use flash freezing to preserve fresh produce without preservatives.
+The Food Systems Center uses flash freezing to preserve fresh produce without preservatives.
 These foods are healthy alternatives to pre-packaged frozen foods sold by large distribution companies.
 Access to the freshest foods preserved with health in mind will not be limited to “high end” markets.
-In addition to our cafeteria, our foods will be shared with food pantries as well as local food vendors at reasonable prices.
+In addition to our cafeteria, our foods will be shared with food pantries and local food vendors at reasonable prices.

 A challenge we face is how we grow food in a way that reduces hunger and achieves an equitable balance in our community between sustainable growing and economic vitality.
-This value promotes building relationships between people and the land–for better stewardship and planning for the future.
+Taking this into account promotes building relationships between people and the land—for better stewardship and planning for the future.
 It also connects consumers with farmers who grow the food.